saiftynet/SCAD/README.md

 accessible in Perl.
 Object::Pad, a modern OOP paradigm, is used.
 The OpenSCAD GUI can be used to display outputs, although  STL, PNG,and SCAD files  (and others) may also be generated.
 The example script [`car.pl`](https://github.com/saiftynet/SCAD/blob/main/car.pl) replicates one of the [tutorial](https://en.wikibooks.org/wiki/OpenSCAD_Tutorial/Chapter_1) objects.
 As you can see, the object is returned after every operation, allowing daisy-chaining of operations.
+The objects are named for easy identification.
 These operations produce items that can be collected, and built (to genereate the SCAD script), and potentially saved in various formats using OpenSCAD, or injected directly into the GUI tool.
 (OpenSCAD is required to be installed for rendering)

 ![image](https://github.com/saiftynet/dummyrepo/blob/main/SCAD/OpenSCAD.png?raw=true)